Creative Moxie: Tell us a little about yourself.

 OT: I think the best advice I can give to any young designer is to just get it started.
 Don’t hesitate to try out something new.
 Your first results may not be as good as you wish them to be, but sooner or later you’ll get into it and achieve much better results.

-Go to awesome sites like Dribbble and check out how the “big boys” work.
+Dribbble and check out how the “big boys” work.
 Try to copy them first for practice and than try to find your own style.

 CM: Anything else you would like to add?